MASH stars coming to FANX Salt Lake in September!

 SALT LAKE CITY, Utah (ABC4 Utah) – Three stars from one of the most watch TV shows in history are coming to Utah in September for the FANX Salt Lake Comic Convention.
 The show is MASH.
 The stars scheduled to appear include Emmy-Award winner Loretta Swit who portrayed Maj.
 Margaret “Hot Lips” Houlihan; Jamie Farr who played Corp.
 Max Kilnger; and Jeff Maxwell who portrayed Igor, the chef at MASH 4077.

 FanX® Salt Lake Comic Convention™ Fall 2021 is September 16-18, 2021 at the Salt Palace Convention Center in downtown Salt Lake City, Utah.
-Visit FanXSaltLake.com to see all the guest announcements for this year’s comic convention.
+Visit the FanX website to see all the guest announcements for this year’s comic convention.